 - oyster mushroom skewers

 Japanese cuisine is known for its perfectly balanced dishes using only the ingredients that serve the finished plate.
 This tofu yakitori is no exception.
 It is simply grilled tofu skewers but paired with a 4-ingredient dipping sauce, the tofu rises to a whole other level.
 Whether cooked on a BBQ or a good quality grill pan, these tofu skewers are healthy, simple and finger licking delicious.

 NOTE: The folks at Everten were kind enough to send me the LODGE 11 inch Cast Iron Chef Style Square Grill to try out.
 A big bear hug coming their way.
 Like I said, cookware is my guilty pleasure so I was thrilled to add this pan to my collection.
 Thanks LODGE and Everten!

-- 400 grams firm tofu organic if possible
+- 400 grams firm tofu organic if possible, pressed well

 - 3 tbsp cooking sake or Chinese rice wine

 - Place the tofu on a plate lined with kitchen paper.
 Place another sheet of paper over the tofu and place a heavy object - I use a pan - on top.
 Leave it to sit for at least an hour to drain.
 Meanwhile, place your bamboo or wooden skewers in water to soak for 1 hour.